Tiny Targets: Navigating Flea and Tick Safety for Kittens

 -

-| Kitten Age | Treatment Options |
+| Kitten Age | Recommended Treatment Strategy |

-| Under 4 weeks | No chemical treatments.
-Use flea combs and environmental control only. |
+| Under 4 Weeks | No Chemicals.
+Use a fine-toothed flea comb and daily bedding washes. |

-Top 5 Recommended Flea and Tick Treatments for Cats That Are Safe for Kittens
+Top 5 Recommended Treatments for 2025

 How it works: